 The marshmallow fluff should stay good in your fridge for about 10 days, so just pop it in there until you’re ready to use it in your ice cream.

+Before you pour the mixture into your ice cream maker, stir the peppermint extract in.
 Then freeze in your ice cream maker, according to manufacturer’s instructions.

-If you generally leave cookies out for Santa, I highly recommend leaving a bowl of this candy cane ice cream out for him instead.
+If you generally leave cookies out for Santa, I highly recommend leaving a bowl of this candy cane peppermint ice cream out for him instead.
 It could mean extra gifts!
 Of course, you may want to simply write Santa a note letting him know this is waiting for him in the freezer… Otherwise it could just be a big bowl of soup by the time he arrives.
 A delicious bowl of soup, but still.

+But for now, I’m happy I have a quart of this in the freezer.
 Peppermint ice cream is one thing, but peppermint ice cream with marshmallow is a whole different ballgame.
 Johnny Mathis would be proud.